Board of Directors

 In 2020, Martin was selected as one of the twelve members of Mayor Crombie’s Black Caucus.
 Over the past two years, The Black Caucus has been advising the City of Mississauga on diminishing systemic barriers to promote greater well-being within Black communities and throughout the city.
 During this time, Martin recognized the importance of representation to make the changes needed to better the community.

-Brad Butt – Councillor, Ward 11
+Councillor Brad Butt – Director

 Brad Butt is the Vice-President, Government & Stakeholder Relations for the Mississauga Board of Trade.
 Prior to this Brad served as the Member of Parliament for Mississauga-Streetsville from May 2011 – October 2015 and as President of the Greater Toronto Apartment Association for twelve years.